 Interested in becoming a volunteer mediator?
 Get involved today by attending Introduction to Mediation Training in one of two mediator training formats:

-The Introduction to Mediation Training is open to 10-20 individuals and is well-suited for business, non-profit, human service, human resource, and law enforcement professionals.
-Training is available for a fee of $250.00 per individual, payable to the Midlands Mediation Center.
-To register for a training, we request that potential trainees contact email@example.com.
+Midlands Mediation Center provides “The Introduction to Mediation Training” course three times a year.
+The class is open to 10-20 individuals and is well-suited for business, non-profit, human service, human resources, and law enforcement professionals.
+Training is available for a fee of $1,000 per individual or $495 for individuals with a desire to volunteer after the completion of the training.
+We also provide scholarship for individuals who desire to mediate in their local community.
+To register for training, please visit our “Event” page.

 MMC’s goal is to offer three sessions per year, depending on the number of trainees registered.
 A minimum of 10 trainees is required to hold training.
 Generally, the course schedule is winter (December-January), Spring (March-April), and fall (September-October).
 The Spring classes are usually scheduled for Saturdays to accommodate individuals unable to take off during the week for the course.
 In 2021, we are considering an evening session.
 The specific dates and times are on the website’s “Event’ page.

 An MMC volunteer mediator’s volunteer application is available for individuals interested in volunteering with MMC.
 Please complete a Volunteer Mediator Application with a resume and relevant certifications attached.